Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Fort George

-Fort George was built in the aftermath of the Battle of Culloden to protect Scotland from any future Jacobite rebellion.
-It took, however, 20 years to complete, by which time the Jacobite threat no longer existed.
+Fort George was built after the Battle of Culloden to protect Scotland from any future Jacobite rebellion.
+It took 20 years to complete, by which time the Jacobite threat no longer existed.
 This huge fortification was used by the British Army for 250 years.

 If you are interested in military history, then Fort George is worth a stop because it also houses Scotland’s second-largest regimental museum (Edinburgh’s museum is the largest).